Aeurias/NadeshikoSlimeVR/README.md

 #### Step 11 -  Flash the firmware, the light will turn from blinking to solid for a moment when complete.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-11-Firmware/1.gif"  alt="1"/>

-Depending on the IMU module used, you may need to ground some pads if using an extension tracker.